-The Audit Committee of the Board has appointed Grant Thornton LLP as the Company's independent registered public accounting firm for the year ending December 31, 2013.
-During fiscal 2012, Grant Thornton LLP served as the Company's independent registered public accounting firm.
+The Audit Committee of the Board has appointed Grant Thornton LLP as the Company's independent registered public accounting firm for the fiscal year ending December 31, 2015.
+During fiscal year 2014, Grant Thornton LLP served as the Company's independent registered public accounting firm.
 Representatives of Grant Thornton LLP are expected to attend the annual meeting, where they will be available to respond to appropriate questions and, if they desire, to make a statement.